gopigof/TapSearchAPI/README.md

 ## Features
 - Accepts Text with two new lines character (\n\n) as breaking/distinguishing character.
 - Takes multiple PDF files and indexes them.
 Same rule as above.
-- Takes images of format (.png, .jpg, .jpeg) and indexes them.
+- Takes multiple images of format (.png, .jpg, .jpeg) and indexes them.
 - Search.
 Enter a keyword to look at the top results.
 Sorted by frequency of keyword occurrence.
 Also Frequency is displayed at result page.
 - Clear.
 Allows you to clear the both the files stored and also the InvertedIndex.
 Basically a restart.
 - View Index.
 Displays a table of terms and document sources, along with the paragraph ID of occurence.